Disasters, Conflicts and Migration

 Comments / Details

-The territory of Iraq is not directly located on a dense cluster of recent earthquake epicentres; but the geo-dynamic configurations show a medium to high seismic risk.
-This will be coupled with the increasing vulnerability of the major highly populated cities (source available here)
+Iraq's territory doesn't locate directly on a dense group of earthquake epicentres, but the geo-dynamic configurations show a medium to high seismic risk.

 More information available at WHO/EMRO